Air Malta: Early years

-21st century development
+21st century developments

 Between 2002 and 2007, Air Malta embarked upon a fleet replacement programme, opting to change all aircraft to Airbus A319s and A320s.
 The last aircraft in this order, an A320, was delivered on 22 March 2007, and the fleet has not been replaced since.

 Air Malta had around 190 interline ticketing agreements with other IATA airlines.
-According to the Association of European Airlines quarterly review of May 2006, Air Malta is the airline that lost the least amount of passenger baggage.
-The amount of baggage lost in the first quarter of 2006 was 4.1 bags missing per 1000 passengers.
+According to the Association of European Airlines quarterly review of May 2006, Air Malta was the airline that lost the least amount of passenger baggage.
+The amount of baggage lost in the first quarter of 2006 was 4.1 bags massing per 1000 passengers.

-In winter, the airline often leases out aircraft to maximise earnings during the low season.
+In winter, the airline often leases out aircraft to maximize earnings during the low season.
 In September 2007, for instance, Air Malta made two agreements with Abu Dhabi-based Etihad Airways by which Air Malta wet-leased 2 Airbus aircraft to Etihad Airways for the winter period starting 1 September 2007, and provided operational support on another Airbus A320 aircraft leased by Etihad Airways.
 In January and February 2009 Air Malta wet-leased an A320 to Sky Airline of Chile.
 From 2011 to 2014 Air Malta wet-leased another A320 to Sky Airline.

 In 2012 Air Malta underwent a re-branding process, which caused some controversy as the titles on aircraft and signage only say Malta, omitting the word Air.
 The airline insisted this was not a name change, and the full name of the airline remains Air Malta.
 Additionally, the titles on the engines still say airmalta.com.
 The first plane to show off the new colours was the Airbus A320-200 9H-AEN at the Malta International Airshow 2012.
 On the second and last day of the show the A320 and a Spitfire performed a flypast as the closing act.